seungrokj/ai_sprint_paris/hackathon_guides/2_perf_accuracy_measurement/README.md

 to log interactively into the running container in an other shell.

+## Remove the existing vLLM and update the latest main branch of the upstream vllm in the container

+Make sure to reinstall the upstreawm vllm.
+Please refer to the installation flow at [install local vllm](https://github.com/seungrokj/ai_sprint_paris/tree/main/hackathon_guides/4_developing_vllm#install-your-vllm-local-version-instead-of-the-provided-reference-in-the-docker-container)

 ## Run vllm server & benchmarks (In the container)

 Run `vllm serve` through our provided reference script to start the server that will be used for latency/throughput/accuracy evaluation: